-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Newark is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Newark isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Newark are a mix of both white- and blue-collar jobs.
 Overall, Newark is a city of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Newark who work in office and administrative support (12.08%), sales jobs (8.83%), and maintenance occupations (7.01%).

-One of the nice things about Newark is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Newark is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 A lot of people in Newark take the bus for their daily commute.
 For the size of the city, the number of people who use public transportation is quite high.
 For many people in Newark, this fills their need for low-cost transportation.

-The percentage of adults in Newark with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.27% of adults in Newark have a bachelor's degree or advanced degree.
+The citizens of Newark are slightly less educated than the national average of 21.84% for the average city or town: 15.27% of adults in Newark have a bachelor's degree or advanced degree

 The per capita income in Newark in 2018 was $20,163, which is low income relative to New Jersey and the nation.
 This equates to an annual income of $80,652 for a family of four.
 However, Newark contains both very wealthy and poor people as well.